 Medical students interested in studying or doing research abroad will need to complete the Global Health Center’s Travel Application through Penn State’s Travel Safety Network.

 When preparing to travel abroad, make sure to check:

-- Documents required by the CoM for international travel
+- Documents required by the College of Medicine for international travel

 - Travel insurance (offered by PSU Education Abroad, as well as other, private companies)